Roster shuffle: Plans change in MLB because of health issues - WHIZ News

 But they’re exactly the conversations that are being had at both the organizational and personal level across the MLB landscape.
 The defending World Series champion Nationals will begin their title defense without Zimmerman and pitcher Joe Ross, who also declined to play because of health concerns.

-“We are one hundred percent supportive of their decision to not play this year,” Nationals GM Mike Rizzo said in a statement.
+“We are 100% supportive of their decision to not play this year,” Nationals GM Mike Rizzo said in a statement.
 “We will miss their presence in the clubhouse and their contributions on the field.”

 Ross, 27, has five seasons of MLB experience.
 He appeared in 27 games last season.